 Prisma Cloud Defenders are deployed as a DaemonSet, which ensures that an instance of Defender runs on every node in the cluster.
-You can run Defenders on OpenShift master and infrastructure nodes using node selectors.
+You can run Defenders on OpenShift master and infrastructure nodes by removing the taint from them.

-The Prisma Cloud Defender container image can be stored either in the internal OpenShift registry or your own Docker v2 compliant registry.
-Alternatively, you can configure your deployments to pull from Prisma Cloud’s cloud registry.
+The Prisma Cloud Defender container images can be stored either in the internal OpenShift registry or your own Docker v2 compliant registry.
+Alternatively, you can configure your deployments to pull images from Prisma Cloud’s cloud registry.

-This guide shows you how to generate a deployment YAML file for Defender, and then deploy it to your OpenShift cluster with the oc client.
+This guide shows you how to generate deployment YAML files for both Console and Defender, and then deploy them to your OpenShift cluster with the oc client.

 Prisma Cloud can segment your environment by cluster.
 For example, you might have three clusters: test, staging, and production.
 The cluster pivot in Prisma Cloud lets you inspect resources and administer security policy on a per-cluster basis.

 Defenders in each DaemonSet are responsible for reporting which resources belong to which cluster.
 When deploying a Defender DaemonSet, Prisma Cloud tries to determine the cluster name through introspection.
 First, it tries to retrieve the cluster name from the cloud provider.
-As a fallback, it tries to retrieve the name from the corresponding kubeconfig file saved in the credentials store.
+As a fallback, it tries to retrieve the name from the kubeconfig file (the cluster name will be taked from the server field).
 Finally, you can override these mechanisms by manually specifying a cluster name when deploying your Defender DaemonSet.

 Both the Prisma Cloud UI and twistcli tool accept an option for manually specifying a cluster name.
 Let Prisma Cloud automatically detect the name for provider-managed clusters.
 Manually specify names for self-managed clusters, such as those built with kops.